-San Marino (aka Chan Marino – thanks to Ngoc for that tidbit) is a tiny, affluent city nestled in the San Gabriel Valley which comes in at number 48 on the list of America’s least-affordable places to live.
+San Marino is a tiny, affluent city nestled in the San Gabriel Valley which comes in at number 48 on the list of America’s least-affordable places to live.
 Its homes were mostly built in the second quarter of the 20th century and are in a fairly wide variety of styles — some are actually pretty low key.
 Monterey Park may’ve been envisioned as the “Beverly Hills of East L.A.” by its planners, but surely San Marino has more right to the comparison than other Easterly cities and neighborhoods.
-It has often, on TV and film, subbed as the West Side, East Coast or just a nice, anonymous neighborhood in such timeless, Hollywood classics as Mr & Mrs. Smith, Monster-In-Law, One Hour Photo, American Wedding, Men In Black II, and television episodes of The Fresh Prince of Bel Air, the Office, The West Wing and Alias.
-Despite the fact that in films and TV it is used to portray genteel, white neighborhoods, in reality most of the population is Chinese-American, which is why people jokingly refer to it as Chan Marino.
+It has often, on TV and film, subbed as the West Side, East Coast, or just a nice, anonymous neighborhood in such timeless, Hollywood classics as Mr & Mrs. Smith, Monster-In-Law, One Hour Photo, American Wedding, Men In Black II; and television episodes of The Fresh Prince of Bel Air, the Office, The West Wing and Alias.
+Despite the fact that in films and television it is used to portray genteel, white neighborhoods, in reality most of the population is Taiwanese or Chinese American, which is why people jokingly refer to it as Chan Marino (thanks to Ngoc for that tidbit).
 The population is currently 47% Asian (mostly Taiwanese and Chinese), 44% white (mostly English) and 5% Latino.

 Although Father Of the Bride was set in San Marino, it was filmed, oddly, in Pasadena.
 I used to walk around San Marino and fantasize that I’d befriend a kindly, rich, old couple (or single person) who’d entrust me with their home after their passing.
 It really has some of the loveliest homes around Southern California with a distinct absence of hideous McMansions that tell you its inhabitants are mostly the very old-moneyed.
 Notice MTV’s Cribs was not in the list of shows filmed there.

-El Molino Viejo is oldest commercial building in Southern California surrounded by a modest but pretty nice garden.
+El Molino Viejo is the oldest commercial building in Southern California surrounded by a modest but pretty nice garden.
 It was built around 1816 to grind corn and wheat for Mission San Gabriel.
 Now it hosts art exhibitions, summer concerts and tours.
-The enslaved Tongva built the structure and operated the mill under the direction of one superfreaky father, Jose Maria Zalvidea.
+Enslaved Tongva built the structure and operated the mill under the direction of one super-freaky father, Jose Maria Zalvidea.
 He was known for his liberal lashings with a metal-tipped lash which he doled out not only to the slaves but also to himself.
 He also wore a belt with inwardly-directed spikes.
 Kind of makes you question the body-piercing set’s commitment to masochism.
-A year after Mexican independence some new mill was built and the one pictured above became what is is today, El Molino Viejo.
+A year after Mexican independence some new mill was built and the one pictured above became what is is today known as El Molino Viejo.

-Lacy Park, formerly Wilson Lake, dried up because of the famously thirsty local populace.
+Lacy Park, formerly Wilson Lake, dried up because of San Marino’s famously thirsty local populace.
 It’s free on weekdays and pretty much creepily empty with the occasional, unsupervised kid riding a training wheels-assisted bike past the curtained van which seems to always be parked on the north side.

-Oh, and before you say “croquet” just know that there are no hard balls permitted, nor remote control toys, nor alcohol, grill-outs, loud music of any kind, no hip-hop at any volume (unless it’s Kanye or Black Eyed Peas), no norteñas, rancheras, cumbias, reggaeton.
+Oh, and before you say “croquet” just know that there are no hard balls permitted, nor remote control toys, nor alcohol, grill-outs, loud music of any kind, no hip-hop at any volume (unless it’s Kanye or Black Eyed Peas), no norteño, ranchera, cumbia, or reggaeton.
 The rules go on and on and on!
 They had to add a second sign beneath the first one.
 No firearms.
 No kidding!